|An elaborate Hindu temple at the beach.|

 Unfortunately, we weren’t able to go through our regular cruise rep when river cruises are handled by another department.
 The river rep we received didn’t seem as knowledgeable as our regular cruise rep, but we didn’t complain and forged ahead.

 |Tourists walk along the beach area to shop at the many reasonably priced shops.|

 Cruise documents from Viking are not sent by email whereby other cruise lines readily make all necessary documents available online.
-As we’ve mentioned in the past, we haven’t been bringing paper documents to check in on cruises for the past few years when we discovered that only our passports and reservation number is required to check in at the port.
+As we’ve mentioned in the past, we haven’t been bringing paper documents to check in on cruises for the past few years when we discovered that only our passports and the reservation number are required to check-in at the port.